jhernand/fulfillment-service/auth_readme.md

 ## Authorization Configuration

 The fulfillment service uses Open Policy Agent (OPA) Rego policies for authorization.
 The authorization rules are defined in the `AuthConfig` resource.
+The defined rules are a very simple set of intended for development and testing purposes.
+Further rules and policies can be configured according to the different needs.

 ### Authorization Rules Overview